elastic/integrations/packages/cloud_security_posture/docs/README.md

 If you use different credentials for different tools or applications, you can use profiles to configure multiple access keys in the same configuration file.
-For more details see [Create Shared Credentials File](https://docs.aws.amazon.com/sdkref/latest/guide/file-format.html#file-format-creds)
+For more details refer to [Create Shared Credentials File](https://docs.aws.amazon.com/sdkref/latest/guide/file-format.html#file-format-creds)

 Instead of providing the `access_key_id` and `secret_access_key` directly to the integration, you will provide the following values to reference the access keys in the shared credentials file: